sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 is X is guaranteed to be independent of Y given z?<br/>

-the answer is NO. with an example we describe the situation. consider X and Y have random values and probability of occurrence each one is 0.5.
+the answer is NO. with an example we describe the situation. consider X and Y have random values and probability of occurrence of each one is 0.5.
 (P(+x)=P(+y)=0.5) and traffic will occur when ballgame or raining occurs.

 - P(+z|+x,+y)=P(+z|+x,-y)=P(+z|-x,+y)=1    P(+z|-x,-y)=0 <br/>